The Oregon Coast is famous for a reason; it’s absolutely mind-blowingly beautiful!

 9. Beverly Beach State Park

-From the parking lot, walk either north or south along this stunning stretch of coastline, between Lincoln City and Newport, to find your own secluded little spot of serenity away from the crowds.
+From the parking lot in Beverly Beach State Park, walk either north or south along this stunning stretch of coastline, between Lincoln City and Newport, to find your own secluded little spot of serenity away from the crowds.
 You can walk the whole way from Otter Rock to the north or Yaquina Head to the south if you desire.

 Things to do: This Oregon Coast state park has some of the best whale-watching viewpoints on the coast, so keep your eyes peeled on the water for a good chance of spotting some of these majestic creatures.
 There is also a grassy, day-use picnic area for lunch with a view.